From human to animal prosthetics

-This great volunteer organization, focused on creating 3D printed prosthetic hands for those who would otherwise not be able to afford them, is transformative in so many ways and at so many levels.
+This great volunteer organization focuses on creating 3D printed prosthetic hands for those who would otherwise not be able to afford them, is transformative in so many ways and at so many levels.
 It transforms the lives of recipients . . . but it also transforms the lives of makers, offering a way for them to participate directly in improving the lives of others.

-Another kind of story that inspires me is about 3D printed prosthetic limbs for animals.
+Another kind of story that inspires me is about 3D printed animal prosthetic limbs.
 Whether making devices for humans or animals, caring people have devoted countless hours to making the lives of our fellow creatures better.

-20 stories of animals’ lives transformed through 3D printed prosthetics
+20 stories of animals’ lives transformed through 3D printed animal prosthetics

 Any time I get discouraged, I like to read one of these stories.